Saffron Poached Pears

-- Combine water, apple cider vinegar, brown sugar, saffron, and cinnamon stick in a large pot and bring to a boil.
+- Heat the spices, water, and vinegar: Combine water, apple cider vinegar, brown sugar, saffron, and cinnamon stick in a large pot and bring to a boil.

-- Add bosc pear halves and reduce liquid to a simmer.
+- Poach the pears: Add bosc pear halves to the pot and reduce liquid to a simmer.
 Cook for 15-20 minutes, or until pears are cooked and soft throughout.
-Remove pears and set aside on serving dish.
+Remove pears and set aside on a serving dish.

-- Turn heat to high and reduce liquid until it forms a thick or syrupy consistency.
+- Reduce the sauce: Turn heat to high and reduce liquid until it forms a thick or syrupy consistency.
 Remove pot from heat, drizzle liquid over pears, and serve.

 - Pear types: You can use most any type of pear, but we've found that bosc pears soak up the poaching liquid more than some other varietals.